davdar/maam/writeup/pldi15.markdown

 Developing a custom join-semilattice for continuations is possible, and is the key component of recent developments in pushdown abstraction.
 For this presentation we use `𝒫(Frame × KAddr)` as an abstraction for continuations for simplicity.

-## Interpreter Definition

-We use the three interfaces from above as opaque parameters to out interpreter.
 Before defining the interpreter we define some helper functions which interact with the underlying monad `M`.

 First, values in `𝒫(α)` can be lifted to monadic values `M(α)` using `return` and `⟨0⟩`, which we name `↑ₚ`: